RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

   * Ordinary Load/Store: DS_READ/DS_WRITE
   * Atomic Load/Store: DS_READ/DS_WRITE
   * Atomic RMW: DS_ADD, DS_SUB, DS_MAX, DS_MIN, DS_AND, DS_OR, DS_XOR, DS_INC, DS_DEC, DS_WRXCHG, DS_CMPST (and corresponding RTN variants)

+AMD LDS hardware is sequentially consistent.
+This means that it is not necessary to use lgkmcnt to enforce ordering in single work-item for group segment synchronization. s_waitcnt lgkmcnt(0) should still be used to enforce data dependencies, for example, after a load into a register and before use of that register (same applies to non-synchronizing operations).

+The current model (and HSA) requires that global and group segments are coherent.
+This is why synchronizing group segment operations and memfence also use s_waitcnt vmcnt(0).

 | **Operation** | **Memory order** | **Memory scope** | **Machine code sequence** |
 | --- | --- | --- | --- |